 The history of the Tube - London's iconic underground network

-It started back in the mid-1800s - London had grown considerably with many people travelling into the capital’s seven railway terminals for work, and the streets were becoming increasingly congested with omnibuses, carts and cabs.
+It started back in the mid-1800s: London had grown considerably, with many people travelling into the capital’s seven railway terminals for work, and the streets becoming increasingly congested with omnibuses, carts and cabs.
 The concept of an 'underground' railway network linking these hubs had originally been proposed some twenty years earlier by Charles Pearson but had been dismissed by the various railway companies as unviable, yet by 1854 the Metropolitan Railway Company was granted permission to build the first underground line at an estimated cost of £1 million.
-Raising funds was difficult however - the Crimean War was in full swing - and so construction did not start until 1860.
-The 6km railway opened on 10 January 1863, carrying some 38,000 passengers on its opening day and 9.5 million passengers by the end of its first year of operation -underground travel had caught on!

 Originally the underground ran with steam locomotives and wooden carriages, often borrowed from other networks to meet the demand.
 The first deep-level electric tunnel was not opened for almost another 30 years.
-The initial plan to cable-haul the trains (to avoid the often uncomfortable smoke filled carriages of steam power) was discounted and 'new technology' in the shape of electrification was deployed on a small stretch which ran from King William Street (close to what is now Monument Station), under the Thames river to Elephant and Castle (today all forming park of the Northern Line).
+The initial plan to cable-haul the trains (to avoid the often uncomfortable smoke filled carriages of steam power) was discounted and 'new technology' in the shape of electrification was deployed on a small stretch which ran from King William Street (close to what is now Monument Station), under the Thames river to Elephant and Castle (today all forming part of the Northern Line).
 A third conductor rail of +500 volts DC ran northbound and -500 volts southbound to power this section which, by 1907 had been extended north as far as Euston and south to Clapham Common.

 In 1901 work started to electrify the District and Metropolitan lines after the two operating companies formed a joint committee and recommended a Ganz three-phase AC system.
 Ganz was probably most famous for manufacturing tramcars and the system worked using overhead wires.
 These plans were however later changed to a DC system similar to that already in use.

-The Underground Electric Railway Company(UERL) of London was formed in 1902 but the term 'Underground' didn’t really gain use in relation to stations until 1908.
-To promote travel using the network, a joint marketing arrangement was agreed that included maps, publicity and ticketing, and so the roundel, the now iconic red disc and blue bar Underground sign, began to appear at stations.
+The Underground Electric Railway Company (UERL) of London was formed in 1902 but the term 'Underground' didn’t really gain use in relation to stations until 1908.
+To promote travel using the network, a joint marketing arrangement was agreed that included maps, publicity and ticketing, and so the roundel - the now iconic red disc and blue bar Underground sign - began to appear at stations.
 In 1912 the UERL took over the London bus and tram companies too, and for the next few years there followed an ongoing battle between UERL and the Metropolitan company with fares being undercut to compete for passengers.

 The work to electrify the Metropolitan Line was only restarted in 1959.
 Britain’s railway network had been nationalised in 1948 and the British Transport Commission (BTC) formed but the priority had been the reconstruction of main railway lines which led to the delay in some of the reform of the underground system.
 A 1949 report recommended the creation of the Victoria line and some experimental tunnelling began in 1959, with construction finally commencing in 1963 before the official opening in March 1969.
 The Jubilee Line, named to mark Queen Elizabeth II's silver jubilee in 1977 was one of the later lines to be finished - only opening officially in 1979.

-We'll leave you with a couple of fun facts (with thanks to the Telegraph)
+(with thanks to the Telegraph)

 - Every week London Underground escalators travel the equivalent distance of going twice around the world (and there are 167 of them in operation).